Diderot-Language/examples/heron/README.md

 	./heron --help

-to see how to set the input values and output filename stem.
+to see how to set the input values and output filename.
 Note that the input variables self-document their purpose with ("...") annotations, which are in turn included in the generated `--help` usage information.
 So the declarations: